tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 I knew it was too late.
 - - -
-The police arrived quickly that day, but they didn’t find anything.
+The police arrived quickly, but they didn’t find anything.

 No bodies.
 Not Tammy, not my brother.
 And they didn’t find an otherworldly creature that looked like the Easter Bunny.
 They knew that *something* strange had happened that day.
 My missing friend, missing brother, and missing arm were proof of that.
 But the story just didn’t add up.